What are restricted trading days?

 - Christmas Day

-On these days, only exempt businesses and shops are permitted to open.
+On these days, only exempt shops are permitted to open.

 Can you open on restricted trading days?

-Certain types of business are exempt from restricted trading days, which means they can open on any day of the year.
-Exempt businesses include:
+Certain types of shops are exempt from restricted trading days, which means they can open on any day of the year.
+Exempt shops include:

 - petrol shops